 People treat you the way you treat yourself, and the way you expect to be treated.
-This is why we repeat patterns over and over again; we expect something to happen, so it does.
+Therefore, we repeat patterns over and over again; we expect something to happen, so it does.
 This is called a limiting (or dysfunctional) belief.

-In order to find incredible love with another person, you have to love and respect yourself.
-This means you have to treat yourself the way you want to be treated.
+In order to find incredible love with another person, you must love and respect yourself.
+This means you must treat yourself the way you want to be treated.
 Say kind things to yourself, do thoughtful things for yourself, listen to yourself, get to know yourself.

 Make this major shift and your entire experience in relationships will shift, too.”

-2. Learn to accept, value and love yourself and define your own worth, rather than waiting for someone else to love you and give you a sense of worth.
+- Learn to accept, value and love yourself and define your own worth

 This means that you need to learn to see yourself through the eyes of a higher source of truth — your higher self — rather than through the eyes of your ego-wounded self.
 The wounded self has been programmed to believe that we are not good enough, and that we can feel okay only through others’ love and approval.
 This is what creates neediness.
 When you learn to see your beautiful essence through the eyes of love, you can learn to truly value yourself.
 When you value yourself, you will start to treat yourself lovingly, which fills you with love and gives you a deep sense of inner worth.
 You then have love to share with a partner.
 You become a person able to share love rather than someone always trying to get love.”

-3. Learn to be happy BEFORE you are in a relationship, rather than looking for a relationship to make you happy.
+- Learn to be happy BEFORE you are in a relationship

 Those of us who have struggled with self-love have had a harder time attracting true love.
 I know I have.
 Once one fully loves themselves, this attracts true love.
 Self-love shines outwards and it shows.
 Happy, secure and healthy-minded people are attracted to that.
 Otherwise, when we don’t love ourselves fully, that also shows and we attract all the wrong kinds of people who don’t love, respect or treat us as we deserve.
 Work on loving yourself first, then the right kind of love will follow.